Orgasmic dysfunction is when a woman either cannot reach orgasm, or has trouble reaching orgasm when she is sexually excited.

 Many factors can contribute to orgasmic dysfunction.
 They include:

 - A history of sexual abuse or rape

-- Boredom and monotony in sexual activity
+- Boredom in sexual activity

 - Fatigue and stress